5eynaa/NYC-Restaurant-Food-Inspection-Analysis/README.md

 The headline findings: two violations (10F, non food contact surface issues, and 08A, conditions conducive to pests) dominate every borough in every year, and both are structural rather than behavioural.
 A small number of neighbourhoods and cuisine groups carry consistently higher risk, with average scores well above the citywide norm.
 From this, the analysis sets out where future inspection effort could be targeted.
 All four visualisations were built in Power BI.

-The data is public and the questions are the author's own framing, used to demonstrate an end to end analytical workflow rather than to fulfil a commissioned brief.

 ## Problem